Lillian Thomas Fox: Early years

 When Fox moved to Indianapolis in 1885, she earned income as a seamstress while working as a freelance writer for black newspapers.
-In 1891 she passed the civil service entrance examination for a clerkship, but pursued a career as a journalist, public speaker, and social activist in Indianapolis.
+In 1891 she passed the civil service entrance examination, which qualified her for a clerkship, but she instead pursued a career as a journalist, public speaker, and social activist in Indianapolis.

 Journalist and public speaker

-In September 1891 the Indianapolis Freeman hired Fox as an assistant corresponding editor.
+In September 1891, the Indianapolis Freeman hired Fox as an assistant corresponding editor.
 She continued writing for the newspaper until 1893.
-At the Freeman, where she was the only woman on the editorial staff, her writings favored Booker T. Washington approach on black economic progress.
+At the Freeman, where she was the only woman on the editorial staff, her writings favored Booker T. Washington's approach to black economic progress.
 Fox resigned from the newspaper when she married, but continued to work as a public speaker.
-She was also an active member of Bethel African Methodist Episcopal Church, as well as other organizations in Indianapolis's black community.
+She was also an active member of Bethel African Methodist Episcopal Church, as well as other organizations in the black community of Indianapolis.
 After the couple separated and her husband died in 1898, Fox resumed to her career as a journalist.

 In 1900, after Fox addressed the Afro-American Press Association's annual meeting in Indianapolis on the topic of women in journalism, the Indianapolis News hired her as a correspondent.
 Fox became the first African American to write a regular news column for a white newspaper in Indiana.
-For fifteen years Fox wrote a weekly column about the activities of the local black community.
+For fifteen years, Fox wrote a weekly column about the activities of the local black community.
 She also used her position as a journalist to support and encourage efforts to advance the initiatives of several black community organizations.

 Fox's pioneering column in the Indianapolis News, which was called "News of the Colored Folk," ran from 1900 to 1915, but she did not write under a byline.
 Her column covered local events in the black community and articles on local black men and women, as well as reports on national black events.
-Through her regular articles, Fox shared information related to social issues and supported efforts to improve health, nutrition, maternal care, childcare, and senor care for Indianapolis residents.
+Through her regular articles, Fox shared information related to social issues and supported efforts to improve health, nutrition, maternal care, childcare, and senior care for Indianapolis residents.